coderoad/coderoad-vscode/docs/docs/create-a-practice-tutorial.md

 - Add all the files
 - Commit the files with any message
-- Push the changes to github
+- Push the changes to GitHub

 ### Add second lesson test